GyaviWalls/elliptic-curve-insight/README.md

 # elliptic-curve-insight
-Determining mild algebraic insights in the relation between constants A and B in the elliptic curve y^2 = x^3 + Ax + B
+Determining mild algebraic insights in the relation between constants A and B in the elliptic curve

+Utilising basic algebra to determine the relation already existent in a given elliptic curve on the basis that some or all of its portions are rational.